todar/VBA-Style-Guide/README.md

   ```

   <a name="keep-variables-local"></a><a name="2.2"></a>
-  - [2.2](#keep-variables-local) Aim to keep variables local using the `Private` keyword.
+  - [2.2](#keep-variables-local) Prefer to keep variables local using the `Private` keyword.
 We want to avoid polluting the global namespace.
 Captain Planet warned us of that.
       ```vb
     ' bad
     Public Const FileName as string = "C:\"